nshkrdotcom/synapse/docs/docs2/initial_testing.md

 # Testing initiall

-Before running the test, ensure that the Python environment is set up correctly, and the AXON_PYTHON_AGENT_PORT environment variable is set if needed.
+Before running the test, ensure that the Python environment is set up correctly, and the SYNAPSE_PYTHON_AGENT_PORT environment variable is set if needed.
 You can then run the test using:

 ```
-mix test test/axon_core/agent_process_test.exs
+mix test test/synapse_core/agent_process_test.exs
 ```